yeppog/tp/docs/UserGuide.md

     - If a parameter is expected only once in the command, but you specified it multiple times, an error message will be shown.

     - If an extraneous parameter is specified, an error message will be shown.
+(Does not apply for tags or contacts)

     - Parameter or argument values cannot contain the character `/`.
 An error message will be shown if `/` is present in the argument value.
 For example, `task add 1/2` is invalid, and can be replaced with valid alternatives such as `task add 1 or 2` instead.